-- Meat Substitutes (Many contain added fats as a binding ingredient).
+- Some meat substitutes (Many contain added fats as a binding ingredient).
 Look for varieties that have little or no fat like the bean-based products.

-- Nuts (including butters) Almond, cashew, hazelnut, macadamia, pecan, pistachio, walnut.
+- Excessive amounts of nuts cashew, hazelnut, macadamia, pecan, pistachio, walnut.
+Serving size matters.

 - Processed Foods, including the so-called healthy vegan options.
 Read labels for added Fats.
 For example pre-made hummus contains Tahini (sesame seed) and can trigger breakouts.
 You can make it at home without the added fats by using aquafaba (liquid from the can of chickpeas) as the wetting agent.
 Read More about Aquafaba.